What is an Insider Threat?

-An insider is anyone with authorized access to a company’s assets, including employees, contractors, and partners.
-Insider threats in cybersecurity range from accidental security breaches to deliberate cybercrime.
-These threats exploit the trust and access insiders already possess, making them harder to detect than external cyber threats.
+An insider threat scenario can take many forms, from accidental security breaches to deliberate cybercrime.
+These threats exploit the trust and access insiders already possess, making them harder to detect than external attacks.

 Types of Insider Threats: Intentional vs. Unintentional

-Insider threats can be categorized into two main types: intentional and unintentional.
-Understanding these types is crucial for building a comprehensive defense strategy.
+Insider threats fall into two main types: intentional and unintentional.
+Understanding these types is key to building a strong defense strategy.

 - Unintentional Insider Threats: These threats often arise from human error or negligence.
 Reports like the Ponemon Institute’s studies suggest that more than 50% of internal cybersecurity incidents are the result of employee mistakes.
 A common example of unintentional insider threats includes hardware attacks that exploit human vulnerabilities, such as the use of compromised iPhone chargers distributed as promotional giveaways.
 These devices can be used to launch cyberattacks from within the organization.

-The Role of Third Parties in Insider Threat Use Cases
+The Role of Third Parties in Internal Threats

 Third-party vendors and contractors can be vectors for insider threats.
-Scenarios like the “evil maid attack” show how attackers use rogue devices to bypass firewalls and compromise web-application security.
+Scenarios like the “evil maid attack” show how attackers use rogue devices to bypass security.
 Effective security policies and access control are critical for securing networks against such risks.

 - Network Asset Visibility: Sepio provides real-time visibility into all assets connected to an organization’s network, even those not typically detected by standard cybersecurity tools.
 By identifying all hardware devices, Sepio enables organizations to distinguish between legitimate devices and potential rogue devices.